Local laws

 Local Law guidelines

-Please note: We are currently revising our Collecting Firewood Guidelines and are not presently issuing firewood collection permits.
-Forest Fire Management Victoria provides domestic firewood collection sites, please see their firewood collection in your region.
+Forest Fire Management Victoria provides domestic firewood collection sites, please visit firewood collection in your region.
 Their firewood collection periods are 1 March to 30 June and 1 September to 30 November.

 Types of permits

-If you are looking for a specific permit you can search for it in the search bar at the top of our website.
-Below are some of the permits that apply to Local Law 2.
+If you are looking for a specific permit, you can search for it in the search bar at the top of our website.
+Below are some of the permits that apply to Local Law No. 2.

 Business